 Common Types Of Scams:

 Fluz strives to be a safe place for customers to purchase gift cards.
-We're working hard to ensure that only the cardholders and account owners are able to link their payment methods on Fluz.
+We're working hard to ensure that only cardholders and account owners can link their payment methods on Fluz.
 However, Fraudsters or Scammers can still get a hold of your payment method's information.

 If someone is promising something that sounds too good to be true (e.g., a “hack” or free money in exchange for you sending them a payment first), then it is almost certainly a scam.
 Always be wary of individuals promising you anything.
 What scammers do, by and large, is promise you something, take your money, and then never deliver on what they promised.
 Here is a list of common scams to help you avoid them:

 Puppy/Pet Deposit Scam

 Scammers will claim to have newborn puppies or pets and request a deposit to secure them.
 These scammers usually won’t communicate over the phone, post fake photos, and will offer to sell purebred, highly sought-after animals at an extremely low price.
 These scammers may request photos of your credit card/debit card or even prepaid gift card information as proof of payment to them.
 Do not do this!

 Don’t send money to someone you don’t know who is promising to deliver you something at a later date.
 Always verify those you send money to and pay them after you receive that which you purchased.